andreagnecco/andreagnecco/README.md

   - Science
   - Design

-- 📫 How to reach me: andreagnecco@gmail.com
+- 📫 How to reach me: andreagnecco at gmail.com
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: I am also a pharmacist 👩‍🔬